pedronovaes/pso2/README.md

 print(opt.best_params_)
 ```

-# TO DO
+# to do

+- [ ] Fix verbose mode
-- Extends to another supervised models
+- [ ] Extends to another supervised models
-- Returns the best model object as a key of best_params_ attribute
+- [ ] Returns the best model object as a key of best_params_ attribute
-- Implements a checkpoint step to save intermediate PSO state
+- [ ] Implements a checkpoint step to save intermediate PSO state
-- Implements parallel optimization in evaluate, updates velocity and position steps
+- [ ] Implements parallel optimization in evaluate, updates velocity and position steps